Waterwitch

 John sent these pics of Sapphire on the maiden voyage on down the coast to Amerimar on the Costa de Sol, crossing the Bay of Vera.
 On one occasion he reports 8 knots, says he must have been going down hill!
 Looks a very comfortable and practical boat John!

 'Cicerone II' a leeboard Waterwitch.
 Ashore at Walton on Naze.
 She is in need of major work we suspect, having spent years without having a lot done at all.
 The owner had joined us but has not been in touch further.
 We think he was disappointed when he found the condition of her maybe.
 We understand she is going up for sale.
 Hopefully someone will give her the TLC she needs at last.
+She was owned by the president of the failed eoa and unloved for decades!

 We also had a donation in from Peter in Brazil with his Waterwitch 'Bruxa du Mar'.
 (Portuguese for 'Sea witch') Peter told us the history of his boat, it had been built mainly in the Netherlands, but when he changed jobs, it came with him as deck cargo and he tells us it crossed the Atlantic 4 times before it was launched, that has to be a record!
 He has sent this picture in for the WW Gallery.
 Thanks Peter.